 Weekend College provides the option to take classes when there are fewer demands on your schedule.
-As an alternative to evening classes, Weekend College offers possibilities to start or complete a degree and the opportunity to take the college course you always wanted to take.
-Courses are scheduled on Friday evening, Saturday mornings, or Sunday evenings.
+As an alternative to evening classes, Weekend College offers opportunities to work toward a degree and to take the college course you always wanted to take.
+Courses are scheduled on Friday evenings, Saturdays, or Sundays.

-Admission Requirements for the Weekend College Courses

-You must be admitted to AUM by calling the Admissions Office.
+Admission Requirements for the Weekend College Courses You must be admitted to AUM by calling the Admissions Office